zenicko/testing-by-page-object-9-5/readme.md

 Step 1.
 Create files build.gradle, .gitignore, readme.md and a structure of directories.

 Step 2.
-Make refactoring class StudentRegistrationForm from lesson 2.
+Make refactoring `class StudentRegistrationForm` from lesson 2.
 Put the file into /docs.
-Create a new class TestBase.
+Create a new `class TestBase`.

 Step 3.
+Make `class RegistrationPage` is used the pattern of Page Object.
+Create `class CalendarComponents` is used Page Component.
+Rrefactoring `class StudentRegistrationForm` and make `class StudentRegistrationWithObjectPageForm`.

 Step 4.